 - have successfully taken an IR theory exam in seven different fields of knowledge;

-- have taken a skill test to prove to be able to perform relevant procedures and manoeuvres with a degree of competence fitting the licences issued;
+- have taken a skill test to prove the ability to perform relevant procedures and manoeuvres with a degree of competence fitting the licences issued;

 - be in possession of a valid medical certificate fitting the licence including the EIR.
-If an EIR is requested for a PPL licence, you are required to take audiometric testing, besides that you have to be in possession of a medical certificate class 2.
+If an EIR is requested for a PPL licence, you are required to take audiometric testing, and you must be in possession of a medical certificate class 2.

 These conditions are based on EU regulation 1178/2011, dated November 3, 2011, Part-FCL, Subpart I, Extra ratings, FCL.825.

-Use the application form on the right side of this page to submit your application.
-After receiving your complete application, including the payment and all required attachments, we strive to process your application within seven days.
-Incomplete applications are not subject to the seven of process.
-If your application is not complete we will inform you regarding the missing documents and/or payment.
+Use the application form to the right of this page to submit your application.
+After receiving your completed application, including the payment and all required attachments, we strive to process your application within seven days.
+Incomplete applications are not subject to processing within seven days.
+If your application is not complete, we will inform you regarding the missing documents and/or payment.